Canon T7 vs Sony A5100

 It is notable that the T7 has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The T7 is a recent model that features in the current product line-up of Canon.
 In contrast, the A5100 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A5100 from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T7 and A5100 can be found, respectively, in the Canon T7 Manual (free pdf) or the online Sony A5100 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T7 and the Sony A5100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.